Analogue Gravity: Acoustics: The Simplest Example of an Analogue Spacetime

+This verifies that, (as required), the 4-acceleration of the fluid is indeed \mbox{4-orthogonal} to the 4-velocity.

-and the integral curves are geodesics of the acoustic metric if and only if $\rho_0 \; c$ is position independent. \item Observe that in a completely general $(3+1)$--dimensional Lorentzian geometry the metric has 6 degrees of freedom per point in spacetime. ($4\times4$ symmetric matrix $\Rightarrow$ $10$ independent components; then subtract $4$ coordinate conditions).
+\item Observe that in a completely general (3+1)-dimensional Lorentzian geometry the metric has 6 degrees of freedom per point in spacetime ($4\times4$ symmetric matrix $\Longrightarrow$ 10 independent components; then subtract 4 coordinate conditions).

 In contrast, the acoustic metric is more constrained.
-Being specified completely by the three scalars $\phi_0(t, \x)$, $\rho_0(t, \x)$, and $c(t, \x)$, the acoustic metric has at most $3$ degrees of freedom per point in spacetime.
-The equation of continuity actually reduces this to $2$ degrees of freedom, which can be taken to be $\phi_0(t, \x)$ and $c(t, \x)$.
+Being specified completely by the three scalars $\phi_0(t, \x)$, $\rho_0(t, \x)$, and $c_{s}(t, \x)$, the acoustic metric has, at most, 3 degrees of freedom per point in spacetime.
+The equation of continuity actually reduces this to 2 degrees of freedom, which can be taken to be $\phi_0(t, \x)$ and $c_{s}(t, \x)$.

-\emph{Thus the simple acoustic metric of this section can at best reproduce some subset of the generic metrics of interest in general relativity.} \item A point of notation: Where the general relativist uses the word ``stationary'' the fluid dynamicist uses the phrase ``steady flow''.
-The general-relativistic word ``static'' translates to a rather messy constraint on the fluid flow (to be discussed more fully below). \item Finally, we should emphasise that in Einstein gravity the spacetime metric is related to the distribution of matter by the non-linear Einstein--Hilbert differential equations.
+\emph{Thus, the simple acoustic metric of this section can, at best, reproduce some subset of the generic metrics of interest in general relativity.} \item A point of notation: Where the general relativist uses the word ``stationary'' the fluid dynamicist uses the phrase ``steady flow''.
+The general-relativistic word ``static'' translates to a rather messy constraint on the fluid flow (to be discussed more fully below).\footnote{In GR ``stationary'' merely requires a timelike Killing vector, whereas ``static'' requires a timelike hypersurface-orthogonal Killing vector.} \item Finally, we should emphasise that in Einstein gravity the spacetime metric is related to the distribution of matter by the nonlinear Einstein--Hilbert differential equations.
 In contrast, in the present context, the acoustic metric is related to the distribution of matter in a simple algebraic fashion. \end{itemize}